- Core Facilities

 - Contact Us

 A recent manuscript documented the "index switching" of multiplexed samples on the Illumina platforms.
 This issue is distinct from the "cross-talk"/"sample bleeding" issue we previously identified .
-Illumina has released a white paper ("Effects of Index Misassignment on Multiplexing and Downstream Analysis") that addresses "index switching"/"index hopping."
+Illumina has released a white paper ("Effects of Index Misassignment on Multiplexing and Downstream Analysis") and website that address "index switching"/"index hopping."

 In the meantime, until we can provide further information, we recommend to avoid multiplexing samples together when index switching from one sample to another at a level of up to 2% could cause a biologically misleading false positive result.
 If you are uncertain about your multiplexing design please consult with the CGRB staff.